Accelize/drm/doc/drm_hardware_integration.rst

   cannot be timed accurately.
 Hardware behavior may be unpredictable* :

   The DRM Controller uses TRNGs for security reasons.
-The TRNGs are based on ring oscillators (a chain of inverters) that is driving a LFSR clock but the frequency cannot be evaluated by Vivado which causes the warning.
+The TRNGs are based on ring oscillators (a chain of inverters) that are driving a LFSR clock but the frequency cannot be evaluated by Vivado which causes the warning.
   You can safely ignore this message.